d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 **Note:** In figure 3 there is no visible link from the two clients to the network controller.
 This was left out intentionally to keep the figure a bit less complex.
 But of course both clients need to contact the controller at least once via VL1.
 {: .notice--warning}

-As said previously, you can also [run your own controller](https://github.com/zerotier/ZeroTierOne/tree/master/controller) for independency of ZeroTier.
+As said previously, you can also [run your own controller](https://github.com/zerotier/ZeroTierOne/tree/master/controller) for independence from ZeroTier.

 ## ZeroTier Central
-Hosted webgui for the Network Controller with a simple user interface to configure your networks, authorize clients and configure the rule set for the rule engine.
+Hosted webGUI for the Network Controller with a simple user interface to configure your networks, authorize clients and configure the rule set for the rule engine.
 Accessible at [my.zerotier.com](https://my.zerotier.com/).
-From what I found, this webgui is not part of the controller software.
-Hence someone created a web frontend for selfhosted controllers named [ztncui](https://github.com/key-networks/ztncui).
+From what I found, this webGUI is not part of the controller software.
+Hence someone created a web front end for self-hosted controllers named [ztncui](https://github.com/key-networks/ztncui).

 ## Network Rules Engine
 After joining a virtual network, there is no (hardware) firewall in place to protect your devices from malicious packets of peers.